Indexing

 Returns the value of the Last-Modified response header for the document. |

 The Admin Service has an API endpoint where you can check the index representation of your page.
-Given your GitHub owner, repository, branch and owner, and a resource path to a page, its endpoint is:
+Given your organization, site and branch, and a resource path to a page, its endpoint is:

 You should get a JSON response where the data node contains the index representation of the page.